-RISK ASSESSMENT: Rifle ShootingCompleted by: Activities Management Team Date: 15/12/2023
+RISK ASSESSMENT: Rifle Shooting Completed by: Activities Management Team Date: 15/12/2024 Review Date: 15/12/2025

-Review Date: 15/12/2024

-What is the Hazard?
-Who may be harmed?
-How might people be harmed?
-Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Slips, Trips and Falls All Cuts, grazes, bruises 2 2 4 All equipment not in use is stowed securely.
+Hazard? may b Who ay be people be Risk Rating Remaining Risk may be harmed?
+Probability Severity Risk Control Measures in Place Probability Severity Risk Slips, Trips and Falls All Cuts, grazes, bruises 2 2 4 All equipment not in use is stowed securely.
 All participants are instructed to wear appropriate footwear.
 Instructor to make sure range is clean and tidy before and after use.
 1 2 2 Group Behaviour All Loss of control of the group, participants being distracted/ not listening.
 3 3 9 Group leaders are to ensure that the group is under control at all times.
 Instructor is to stop the session if participant's behaviour becomes dangerous.
 Instructor to check with group leader to if there at the start of the session for any neurodiverse participants and ensure control measures are in place to appropriately manage their needs.
 1 2 2 Unauthorised Access All People wandering on to the range unaware of what it is could result in standing on a live range.
 2 4 8 Clear signs to be posted at all access points stating 'No Admittance to Unauthorised Persons'.
 All access points to be locked when the activity is not in use.
 1 4 4 Misuse of Rifles All Misuse could lead to injury of user or others in the vicinity.
 3 3 9 Safety rules are explained to group at the beginning of the session.
 The instructor is to remain vigilant.
 Anyone misusing the rifle or not paying attention to the safety rules is stopped from taking part in the activity.
 1 3 3 Rifle Being Stored Loaded All Participant may shoot rifle unaware it is still loaded.
-2 3 6 The instructor checks at the end of the session that the barrels are clear.
+2 3 6 • The instructor checks at the end of the session that the barrels are clear.
 1 3 6